 Any fan of "Downton" knows that eating -- and more importantly drinking -- seems to happen on an almost hourly basis throughout the day.

-"At Home at Highclere Castle: Stories and Menus from the real Downton Abbey" looks back at four historic weekends in 1866, 1886, 1895 and finally 1935, featuring a cast of genuine VIP visitors such as the Prince of Wales and revealing how Highclere would entertain them.
+"At Home at Highclere: Entertaining at the Real Downton Abbey" looks back at four historic weekends in 1866, 1886, 1895 and finally 1935, featuring a cast of genuine VIP visitors such as the Prince of Wales, revealing how Highclere would entertain them.